Email FacebookTwitterMenu burgerClose thin

 How Are Annuities Taxed

 The type of annuity you have may also affect your future tax liability.
-There are many different subsections, including fixed annuities, variable annuities, immediate annuities and deferred annuities.
+There are many different varieties, including fixed annuities, variable annuities, immediate annuities and deferred annuities.
 For this, though, we’ll discuss the most general versions: period annuities and lifetime annuities.

 A lifetime annuity pays you a guaranteed regular amount, usually monthly, for as long as you live.
 A period annuity is one that will provide you with regular payments for a set number of years.